-Fentrice was raised by her mother and her father, both of whom instilled the value of hard work in their children and led by example.
-Her father started out as a warehouse stocker and worked his way up to becoming a dispatcher setting an example of reliability and perseverance, while her mother — a longtime public school teacher — always reminded Fentrice about the value of quality public education.
+Fentrice was raised by her parents in Polk County, Florida, and learned the value of hard work from their example.
+Her father started out as a warehouse stocker and worked his way up to becoming a dispatcher setting an example of reliability and perseverance.
+Her mother — a longtime public school teacher — always reminded Fentrice about the value of quality public education.
 Their example motivated Fentrice to achieve academically and become a leader early on in life.

 Fentrice’s passion for public service began while participating in Florida Girls State, an educational program for rising high school seniors that replicates the functions of state government.
-With the support of her local community, she attended Harvard University, where she worked her way through college and was elected as the first Black female student to serve as president of the student government.
+Soon after, with the support of her local community, she attended Harvard University, where she worked her way through college and was elected as the first Black student to serve as president of the student government.